supa2/Automaton/Timers-&-Counters.md

 ### atm_timer_millis class ###

-A millisecond timer that starts running from the moment a state change occurs.
+A millisecond timer that starts running from the moment a state change occurs and expire() at the set() number of milliseconds.
 The timer will expire immediately when set to zero, never when set to *ATM_TIMER_OFF*.

 ### atm_timer_micros class ###

-A microsecond timer that starts running from the moment a state change occurs.
+A microsecond timer that starts running from the moment a state change occurs and expire() at the set() number of microseconds.
 The timer will expire immediately when set to zero, never when set to *ATM_TIMER_OFF*.

 ### atm_counter class ###

-An atm_counter object counts down from the set value to 0.
+An atm_counter object counts down from the set() value to 0.
 The counter will ignore decrement() calls and never expire() when set to *ATM_COUNTER_OFF*.

 * [begin()](#begin) (Timers only)